 Another peculiar finding in our series was the concurrence of clinical and imaging signs of chronic hypoxic-ischemic encephalopathy and multiple acute infarcts in 1 neonate at birth.
 Although it is accepted that FVM is a risk factor for both hypoxic-ischemic encephalopathy and PAIS^{31,32} and both neonatal hypoxic-ischemic encephalopathy and PAIS involve hypoxia-ischemia, patients with a mixed pattern on neuroimaging have not been described in the setting of proven FVM to the best of our knowledge.
 Such combination, although rare, may be a potential alerting sign of FVM in neonates with PAIS.
-In addition, as documented in our series and previously described in the literature, the presence of intrauterine growth retardation, thromboembolism in multiple organs, or cardiac complications in neonates with PAIS are also associated with FVM and should raise suspicion of this underestimated condition.^{12,19,33} concept that risk factors associated with both FVM and PAIS completely subside outside the perinatal period in most patients.
+In addition, as documented in our series and previously described in the literature, the presence of intrauterine growth retardation, thromboembolism in multiple organs, or cardiac complications in neonates with PAIS are also associated with FVM and should raise suspicion of this underestimated condition. ^{12,19,33} concept that risk factors associated with both FVM and PAIS completely subside outside the perinatal period in most patients.
 Similarly, we did not detect additional infarcts on follow-up studies nor the appearance of clinical manifestations related to new arterial ischemic strokes.
-Independent of the subjacent etiology, PAIS frequently results in epilepsy, cerebral palsy, and cognitive deficits.^{2,5} In our cohort, 1 preterm neonate died during the neonatal period because of severe necrotizing colitis.
-Adverse neurologic outcomes were detected in most of the other patients, representing a higher proportion than that described in most series of PAIS.22 However, these data should be considered with caution because they might be related to selection bias caused by nonsystematic evaluation of placenta histology.
+Independent of the subjacent etiology, PAIS frequently results in epilepsy, cerebral palsy, and cognitive deficits.
+Fin our cohort, 1 preterm neonate died during the neonatal period because of severe necrotizing colitis.
+Adverse neurologic outcomes were detected in most of the other patients, representing a higher proportion than that described in most series of PAIS.
+However, these data should be considered with caution because they might be related to selection bias caused by nonsystematic evaluation of placenta histology.

-Previous studies reported an extremely low rate of recurrence of stroke after PAIS even in the context of FVM,10 supporting the

-High-grade FVM is associated with a higher risk of brain injury.16 Indeed, all our patients were classified as having highgrade FVM, showing occlusive thrombi, mainly in large-stem vessels, accompanied by downstream changes, including organization, septation, red cell extravasation, endothelial destruction, loss of vascularity and, ultimately, fibrosis.
-These changes are similar to those seen in intrauterine fetal demise but are focal rather than diffuse and, especially, in different stages of evolution.9 However, no differences in terms of severity and extension of FVM-related lesions were noted among patients with severe or mild imaging patterns in our series.
-This is in agreement with prior literature showing no stringent correlation between MR imaging and histologic data.10
+Previous studies reported an extremely low rate of recurrence of stroke after PAIS even in the context of FVM, 10 supporting the septation, red cell extravasation, endothelial destruction, loss of vascularity and, ultimately, fibrosis.
+These changes are similar to those seen in intrauterine fetal demise but are focal rather than diffuse and, especially, in different stages of evolution.
+However, no differences in terms of severity and extension of FVM-related lesions were noted among patients with severe or mild imaging patterns in our series.
+This is in agreement with prior literature showing no stringent correlation between MR imaging and histologic data.
+How the series is the series of the ser